By Cory Bullis, Public Affairs Director, FLO

 How to deploy public curbside charging stations

 No matter the curbside application, there are universal best practices for deployment.
-Here is a sample that apply in most cases, based on FLO’s best experiences based on FLO’s experience working with leading municipalities and utilities across North America.
+Here is a sample that apply in most cases, based on FLO’s experience working with leading municipalities and utilities across North America.

 - Clearly define your goal(s) first, as they will guide the types of chargers deployed and the ownership models, which in turn shape the sites you select.
 Is this about getting as many stations as possible for a fixed budget, or are there equity factors to consider?
 Is the intent to serve residents in multi-family housing or categories of drivers like ridesharing drivers or tourists?

 - To the extent feasible, deploy chargers near businesses, workplaces, and residential or recreational areas.
 Amenities, convenient pedestrian walkability, and the ability to park for longer periods (2 hours minimum) also increase the use of stations.

 - Involve everyone that uses the curb from day one in planning and give them an opportunity to share their perspective.
 Engaging the community early and often about site locations can minimize local concerns.

 Installation, operations and maintenance

 - Use chargers that are truly compatible with parallel parking at the curb.
 Most chargers were not designed to be installed at the curb and used by parallel parked cars.
 Therefore, they fail to account for the myriad of vehicles and their parking scenarios, leading to cables that are too short to reach the charging inlet or awkwardly lay across the vehicle, risking damage.
 A charger that is “fit for purpose” for the curb takes into consideration proper height and cable length, unique ADA specifications, proper setback to avoid damage from snowplows and trash trucks (if applicable), and unit display angles and specifications to make it user-friendly.